v6d-io/v6d/java/hive/README.rst

 If you want to use local file system or HDFS, you need to change the configuration or point out the storage format when creating table.

-- Create table and insert some data:
+- Create table as textfile and insert some data:

     .. code:: sql